rasadler96/papers/journal.md

 #Simulations
 John's model of the conversion between duck power and horsepower has predicted significant increase in efficiency in fuel consumption.

+#Methodology
+The model was run using this software and was validated using a thing.
+Potato et all 2000